bgcodehub/prometheus-aks-installation/README.md

 Special attention is required for monitoring Windows nodes due to the differences in operating system.
 The windows-exporter DaemonSet should be deployed to these nodes to collect appropriate metrics.

-## Contributing

-We welcome contributions.
-Please follow the standard fork, branch, and pull request workflow.

-## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for full details.

 ## Additional Resources

 - For detailed Prometheus concepts and configuration options, please refer to [Prometheus documentation](https://prometheus.io/docs/introduction/overview/).